-- Shirt must have a collar (button-down, golf, or polo style shirts are acceptable) - Sweater may be worn over a collared shirt - Hooded or crew-neck sweatshirts are allowed, but if a student removes the sweatshirt, they must be wearing a collared shirt underneath
+- Shirt must have a collar (button-down, golf, or polo style shirts are acceptable) - Sweater may be worn over a collared shirt

+• Hooded or crew-neck sweatshirts are allowed, but if a student removes the sweatshirt, they must be wearing a collared shirt underneath

+- Khaki shorts, pants, golf pants, or jeans

+- Removal of hats

-- Khaki shorts, pants, or jeans - Clothing should always be neat and clean and free of any inappropriate branding
+- Clothing should always be neat and clean and free of any inappropriate branding

-Academic Dress Code Infractions
+Academic Dress Code Infractions include:

-- No t-shirts - Any article of clothing that is branded with inappropriate material - No sweatpants, joggers, or any other athletic type clothing - Hats should be removed upon entering the academic buildings during the times listed above
+- T-shirts - Any article of clothing that is branded with inappropriate material - Sweatpants, joggers, or any other athletic type clothing - Hats and hoods are not permitted in any of the academic buildings any time.
+They should be removed upon entering the following building at any time, Humanities Center, Hamlin STEM Center, Goldsmith Dining Hall, Chapel, and the Academy Building.

-\Shirts with sleeves will be required for all meals in the Dining Hall
+Shirts with sleeves will be required for all meals in the Dining Hall